halcyoniix/riichi/README.md

 # **Riichi**

 麻雀飜符手役点数計算
-Japanese riichi mahjong hand calculation
+Riichi mahjong hand calculation.
+Originally by [takayama-lily](https://github.com/takayama-lily/riichi).

 This fork is mainly for loose translations and personal convention, based on another fork by [HinanoAira](https://github.com/HinanoAira/riichi/) for sanma support.